Cysharp/MemoryPack/README.md

 }
 ```

-`GnerateType.VersionTolerant` is slower than `GeneratType.Object` in serializing.
+`GenerateType.VersionTolerant` is slower than `GenerateType.Object` in serializing.
 Also, the payload size will be slightly larger.

 Serialization info
 ----